Dear readers of ADxS.org, please forgive the disruption.

 Other names for GABA are:

-GABA (about 33% of all synapses)1 and glutamate are the most common neurotransmitters in the brain.
+GABA (around 33% of all synapses)1 and glutamate are the most common neurotransmitters in the brain.

 While glutamate is excitatory, GABA has an inhibitory effect.
 GABA is an antagonist (inhibitor) of glutamate.

-GABA and glutamate are essential for the control of the HPA axis.
+GABA and glutamate are essential for controlling the HPA axis.

 Glutamine is synthesized to glutamate by glutamate synthase.2